MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map.md

 ## Maps Initialization

-When adding maps to a Xamarin.Forms application, **Xamarin.Forms.Maps** is a a separate NuGet package that you should add to every project in the solution.
+When adding maps to a Xamarin.Forms application, **Xamarin.Forms.Maps** is a separate NuGet package that you should add to every project in the solution.
 On Android, this also has a dependency on GooglePlayServices (another NuGet) which is downloaded automatically when you add Xamarin.Forms.Maps.